CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding

-This paper shows that high-rate CRC-aided CCs are able to approach the RCU bound for the BI-AWGN channel.
+This paper shows that both standard and punctured high-rate CRC-aided CCs are able to approach the RCU bound for the BI-AWGN channel.
 The best CRC-TBCCs with the single-trellis ML decoder approach the RCU bound within $0.1$ dB for a target FER of $10^{-4}$ at a blocklength of $N=128$ bits.
 Concatenated with optimal CRC polynomials, the performance and complexity of the standard and punctured high-rate convolutional codes are similar.
 In addition, adding one bit to the CRC can improve the FER more than adding an additional memory element to the CC does for both standard and punctured CRC-CC schemes.

 For rate-$(n-1)/n$ TBCCs concatenated with optimal CRC polynomials, this paper considers three list decoding algorithms: a multi-trellis approach, a single-trellis approach, and a modified single trellis approach with pre-processing using the Wrap Around Viterbi Algorithm (WAVA).
 For the cases of standard codes, on which our simulations focused, all three algorithms use the dual trellis to reduce complexity.
 The multi-trellis approach achieves the smallest expected list rank, but it suffers from a significantly larger overall complexity than the single-trellis approach.
-For the single trellis approach, we considered both an ML decoder and a non-ML decoder that uses WAVA pre-processing.
-WAVA pre-processing achieves a significantly smaller expected list size than the ML single-trellis decoder, but the non-ML decoder achieves a slightly worse FER performance.
+For the single trellis approach, we consider both an ML decoder and a non-ML decoder that uses WAVA pre-processing.
+WAVA pre-processing achieves a significantly smaller expected list size at the price of a worse FER performance.